denshoproject/densho-elastictools/README.rst

 Tools for using Elasticsearch as a document store and search engine

-* Free software: BSD license
+* Free software: license TBD
 * Documentation: https://elastictools.readthedocs.io.